Saleelvk/javascript-questions/README.md

 #### Answer: B

-All objects have prototypes, except for the **base object**.
-The base object is the object created by the user, or an object that is created using the `new` keyword.
-The base object has access to some methods and properties, such as `.toString`.
-This is the reason why you can use built-in JavaScript methods!
-All of such methods are available on the prototype.
-Although JavaScript can't find it directly on your object, it goes down the prototype chain and finds it there, which makes it accessible for you.
+Not all objects have prototypes.
+Most objects in JavaScript inherit from a prototype, but there are exceptions.
+For instance, objects explicitly created using Object.create(null) do not have a prototype and thus lack built-in methods like .toString().
+On the other hand, objects created using an object literal {} or the new keyword do have a prototype, which is Object.prototype by default.
+These objects inherit methods and properties like .toString() from their prototype.

+This inheritance is what allows you to use built-in JavaScript methods.
+If JavaScript cannot find a method directly on the object, it searches up the prototype chain until it either finds the method or reaches the end of the chain (null).

 </p>
 </details>